Best Guide to visiting Antelope Island State Park

 Camping

 In the summer you can take the opportunity to camp at several campgrounds.
-Then you can completely immerse yourself in the hiking and wildlife experience.
+Then you can completely immerse yourself in an Antelope island hike and wildlife experience.

 Has 47 campsites with picnic tables, fire pits, and vault toilets.